What is organizational leadership? Breaking down the basics

 In their commonly cited paper, “The Nature of Organizational Leadership,” researchers Stephen J. Zaccaro and Richard J. Klimoski suggest the success of the collective whole is a major criterion for effective leadership.
 Every organization is comprised of individual parts that assist one another to work together as a system.
 The tenets of organizational leadership call upon leaders to learn how to capitalize on the strengths of individuals, manage around any weaknesses and use this focused management approach to accomplish what is best for everyone.

-Zaccaro and Klimoski pose the idea that great organizational leaders impact the routine activities of their companies, and also know how to use their leadership skills in response to or in anticipation of non-routine events.
+Zaccaro and Klimoski pose the idea that a great organizational leader impacts the routine activities of their companies, and also knows how to use their leadership skills in response to or in anticipation of non-routine events.
 This means effective leaders gain such an in-depth understanding of their organization and its employees that they can manage change within the system without disrupting it.

 If you’re looking to advance your business and leadership skills, you might be wondering what type of program you should be looking for.
 Dr. Mazur suggests considering what it is you’re looking to gain from a degree.